Contrast (vision): Biological contrast sensitivity

+Campbell and Robson (1968) showed that the human contrast sensitivity function shows a typical band-pass filter shape peaking at around 4 cycles per degree (cpd or cyc/deg), with sensitivity dropping off either side of the peak.
+This can be observed by changing one's viewing distance from a "sweep grating" (shown below) showing many bars of a sinusoidal grating that go from high to low contrast along the bars, and go from narrow (high spatial frequency) to wide (low spatial frequency) bars across the width of the grating.

-The high-frequency cut-off represents the optical limitations of the visual system's ability to resolve detail and is typically about 60 cycles per degree.
-The high-frequency cut-off is related to the packing density of the retinal photoreceptor cells: a finer matrix can resolve finer gratings.
+The high-frequency cut-off represents the optical limitations of the visual system's ability to resolve detail and is typically about 60 cpd.
+The high-frequency cut-off is also related to the packing density of the retinal photoreceptor cells: a finer matrix can resolve finer gratings.

 The low frequency drop-off is due to lateral inhibition within the retinal ganglion cells.
-A typical retinal ganglion cell presents a centre region with either excitation or inhibition and a surround region with the opposite sign.
-By using coarse gratings, the bright bands fall on the inhibitory as well as the excitatory region of the ganglion cell resulting in lateral inhibition and account for the low-frequency drop-off of the human contrast sensitivity function.
+A typical retinal ganglion cell's receptive field comprises a central region in which light either excites or inhibits the cell, and a surround region in which light has the opposite effects.

-One experimental phenomenon is the inhibition of blue in the periphery if blue light is displayed against white, leading to a yellow surrounding.
+One experimental phenomenon is the inhibition of blue in the periphery if blue light is displayed against a white background, leading to a yellow surrounding.
 The yellow is derived from the inhibition of blue on the surroundings by the center.
 Since white minus blue is red and green, this mixes to become yellow.

 For example, in the case of graphical computer displays, contrast depends on the properties of the picture source or file and the properties of the computer display, including its variable settings.
 For some screens the angle between the screen surface and the observer's line of sight is also important.